Jennifer Lopez Lets It All Hang Out In Black Thong & Barely-There Tank Top

 Jennifer also sports a skimpy black thong in the video, which showcases her curvy backside.

 Lopez has her caramel-colored hair parted to the side and styled in voluminous waves.
-She dons a full face of makeup for the video, which includes darkened eyebrows and dramatic lashes.
+She wears a full face of makeup for the video, which includes darkened eyebrows and dramatic lashes.

 Jennifer includes highlighter and a bronzed glow to go along with her nude lips in the video.
 She also sports a deep tan all over her body.
 The singer completes her sexy ensemble with a pair of black heels.